Bronze Cory Care Guide: The Bulletproof Beginner Catfish

 Internal Parasites

 Wild-caught or poorly sourced bronze corys may carry internal parasites.
 Signs include weight loss despite eating, white or stringy feces, and a sunken belly.
 Treat with a medicated food containing praziquantel or metronidazole.
-Farm-raised specimens are generally less prone to parasite issues.
+Farm-raised specimens are less prone to parasite issues.

 Common Mistakes to Avoid